James and Hastings Building

 He is described as being mischievous and very appreciative of females.

-This entity likes to visit all the unique retail shops that reside on the first floor: Perhaps he likes to view all the merchandise.
+He likes to visit all the unique retail shops on the first floor.
+Perhaps he likes to view all the merchandise.

-Opens the windows; perhaps a sign of an owner, wanting some air in the structure.
+He opens the windows; perhaps the sign of an owner who wants some fresh air in the structure.

-Pays friendly attention to the female patrons who shop in these stores, though doing no harm.
+He pays friendly attention to the female patrons who shop in these stores, but does no harm.

 STILL HAUNTED?

-Probably so, though more evidence should be collected or experienced to fill out this male entity’s description, as this entity is relatively new to the scene.
+Probably so, though more evidence should be collected or experienced to fill out this male entity’s description, as he is relatively new to the scene.
 Just recently, in 2003, he started to be active in our world, and not much is known about him.
-Store owners, their staff and some of their female customers have experienced this mischievous, yet charming fellow who likes to be noticed, and perhaps tries share his thoughts on how things should be arranged.
+Store owners, their staff, and some of their female customers have experienced this mischievous, yet charming fellow who likes to be noticed, and perhaps tries to share his thoughts on how things should be arranged.

 Plenty of personal paranormal experiences have been reported by the building’s retail staff and owners, and their female patrons.
-However, I couldn’t find any hard evidence posted on-line by anyone.
-Perhaps a private investigation was done, but not allowed to be made public, as they don’t want to scare people away, after going to so much trouble and expense to transform this building.
+However, I couldn’t find any hard evidence posted online by anyone.
+Perhaps a private investigation was done, but not allowed to be made public, as they don’t want to scare people away after going to so much trouble and expense to transform the building.

 LOCATION